kingyam0/social-network/README.md

 ## Overview

 This project aims to develop a social network application with various features such as user profiles, posts, groups, notifications, chat functionality, and a responsive front-end interface.
-The application will be built using HTML, CSS, React.
+The application will be built using Go for the backend, HTML, CSS and React for the frontend.

 ## Objectives